Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Accretion onto supermassive black holes

-It is worth noting that the precise shape and variability of spectral features reflects the intrinsic microphysics of the emitting medium and parameters of the black hole (spin), but it also depends on the gravitation theory that determines the photon propagation.
-Therefore, this opens a promising way toward verifying (or rejecting) the predictions of Einstein's theory vs.\ alternative viable theories \cite[for reviews, see][]{2012PhR...513....1C,2014LRR....17....4W}.
-It has been proposed that the detailed features in radiation spectra from accreting black holes and the morphological features shaping the black hole shadows bear tiny signatures that could reveal departures from General Relativity \citep[][and further references cited therein]{2013ApJ...773...57J,2015ApJ...802...63B,2017ApJ...842...76B}, although the effects are far too small to be seen at the available resolution of present-day data.
+It is worth noting that the precise shape and variability of the spectral features reflects the intrinsic microphysics of the emitting medium and parameters of the black hole (spin), but it also depends on the gravitational theory that determines the photon propagation.
+Therefore, this opens a promising way to verify (or reject) the predictions of Einstein's theory vs.\ alternative viable theories \cite[for reviews, see][]{2012PhR...513....1C,2014LRR....17....4W}.
+It has been proposed that the detailed features in radiation spectra from accreting black holes and the morphological features shaping the black hole shadows bear tiny signatures that could reveal departures from General Relativity \citep[][ and further references cited therein]{2013ApJ...773...57J,2015ApJ...802...63B,2017ApJ...842...76B}, although the effects are far too small to be seen at the available resolution of present-day data.
 In this context an exciting new avenue has been recently opened with the prospects to apply the currently available advanced technology of X-ray polarimetry during the forthcoming decade \citep{2016SPIE.9905E..1QZ,2016SPIE.9905E..17W,2016SPIE.9905E..15S,2016APh....75....8K}.